Pankhuri0824/MysteryMatrix/README.md

 Set in the 1900s, the plot revolves around a dangerous serial killer who has locked our main character and a friend inside their lair.
 We must solve puzzles and unlock ourselves before the killer comes back .
 The sense of urgency enhances our experience of the game and spontaneous problem solving skills.
 Every time we solve a clue ,we will be lead to the next until we’re done.

 **How to run the project : ** As the project is using Metaquest and its various dependencies, it **will not** run without it.
 To get a general feel of the simulation please refer to the attached video.
+Codebase can be found [here](https://drive.google.com/file/d/1Q1EOF4wa-PH5Ie5KnU-8xon950bq2s6C/view?usp=sharing)

 ## Tech Stack
 Tech stack used was as follows :